Christian Privilege and the Mind That Knows Truth

 Christian Privilege and the Sectarian Boomerang

-Are Christians Privileged, Christian Privilege and Diversity, Christian Privilege Critique Response, Christian Values and Christian Privilege, What is Christian Privilege
+Are Christians Privileged, Check your privilege, Christian Privilege, Christian Privilege and American History, Christian Privilege and Diversity, Christian Privilege Checklist, Christian Privilege Critique Response, Christian Values and Christian Privilege, Is Christian Privilege Normal, Objective Moral Standard Christian Privilege, Truth is a Christian Privilege, What is Christian Privilege

 Christian Privilege and the Dream of a Neutral Winner The social criticism of Christian Privilege is often sold as a peace plan for a divided nation.
 The idea is straightforward enough: if Christianity loses its special status in public life—its assumed moral authority, cultural familiarity, and institutional influence—then the public square will become fairer, calmer, and less tribal.
 A single dominant identity will no longer overshadow everyone else.
 The temperature will drop.
 But this is one of the most dangerous illusions in modern public life.
 If the strongest version of the anti-Christian Privilege project were implemented, it would not produce neutrality.
 It would produce a new race for official status.
 Once public Christianity is framed as a problem to be contained, every other moral and political faction learns the same lesson: survival requires…